Where & HOW To See The Northern Lights in Banff

 Peyto Lake

-The Peyto Lake overlook offers an exceptional vantage point to see the night sky.
+The Peyto Lake overlook offers an exceptional vantage point to see the night sky, with a great vantage point north.
 It also happens to be one of our favorite photo locations that can be easily accessed.

 Along the Icefields Parkway